 The new AQL optimizer rule propagate-constant-attributes will look for attributes that are equality-compared to a constant value, and will propagate the comparison value into other equality lookups.
-This rule will only look inside values found in filter s, too.
+This rule will only look inside FILTER conditions, and insert constant values found in FILTER s, too.